 - Repair gas and oil meters and gauges.

-Things a Wellhead Pumper Should Know How to Do
+What a Wellhead Pumper Should Know

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Operation and Control: Controlling operations of equipment or systems.